opengisch/QField-docs/documentation/how-to/pictures.en.md

    *EXIF* expression [See QGIS EXIF function](https://docs.qgis.org/3.34/en/docs/user_manual/expressions/functions_list.html#exif),
     and make sure *Apply on update* is activated.
 4. The EXIF tags that QField can capture are listed in the QGIS documentation (link above).
-    However, this list might slightly varies depending on the mobile characteristics.
+    However, this list might slightly vary depending on the mobile characteristics.
 5. Capturing EXIF tags requires accessing the full physical path of the picture.
 Be sure to reflect this in the QGIS expression.
    For example, the expression `exif(@project_folder + '/' + "path", 'Exif.Image.Orientation')` retrieves the orientation of the picture stored in *path*.
    For more tags visit the [QField EXIF reference documentation](../reference/exif.md) and the [exiv library documentation](https://exiv2.org/tags.html).
-7. Completed!
-QField's now capture and store the EXIF tags in the pictures table while taking pictures.
+6. Completed!
+QField now captures and stores the EXIF tags in the pictures table while taking pictures.

 ## Maximum picture size
 :material-monitor: Desktop preparation